The Tragically Short Life Of Stuart Sutcliffe, The ‘Fifth Beatle’ Who Died At The Age Of 21

 Astrid Kirchherr, via Govinda GalleryPete Best, George Harrison, John Lennon, Paul McCartney, and Stuart Sutcliffe.

-To this day, the exact cause of the hemorrhage is unknown.
-Some have suggested Sutcliffe hit his head while falling down some stairs.
-And in January of 1961, Sutcliffe had allegedly been beat up by a group of Teddy Boys outside of a performance venue.
+Others have theorized that the hemorrhage was caused by an untreated head injury Sutcliffe sustained during a fight.
+In January of 1961, Sutcliffe had allegedly been attacked by a group of Teddy Boys outside of a performance venue.
 Lennon and Best reportedly broke up the fight, but by that point, the young men had already kicked Sutcliffe in the head.
-Some have theorized that the hemorrhage was caused by an untreated head injury Sutcliffe sustained during this attack.

 But regardless of what caused Sutcliffe’s death, his former bandmates were devastated by the loss of their friend.